-Many sources, including the American Foundation for the Blind’s Statement on Cortical Visual Impairment, confirm that CVI is the leading cause of visual impairment in children in the US, and abroad.
+Many sources, including the American Printing House’s (APH) Statement on Cortical Visual Impairment, confirm that CVI is the leading cause of visual impairment in children in the US, and abroad.
 But most people have either not heard of CVI, or have limited knowledge of it.
 In the nearly seven years since my son’s diagnosis of “cortical blindness” at one week old, I have explained CVI to early interventionists, neurologists, occupational therapists, ophthalmologists, orientation and mobility specialists, pediatricians, physical therapists, special educators, speech language pathologists, and teachers of the visually impaired.
 I have endlessly explained my son.
 I have endlessly responded to the question, “What does your child see?”

 It is the same phenomenon for parents all over the country.
 Over and over, the same story, My child’s TVI does not know CVI.
 My child’s TVI does not know what to do for my child who has CVI.
 My child’s TVI does not know the CVI Range, or how to plan CVI interventions, or how to write appropriate IEP goals.
 How can this vast lack of knowledge exist when CVI is the leading cause of visual impairment in our kids?